Streakers on the run! A scene on the Main Mall in the spring of 1974.(The author has censored images to avoid unnecessary controversy.)

 For the next several months, evening “streak-ins” were a regular feature on the campus, most common on the street between Moore-Hill and Jester Center residence halls, or at the corner of 21st and Speedway Streets, in front of the business school.
 At times, hundreds of spectators gathered and chanted “Streak!
 Streak!” as daring exhibitionists obliged.
-Most streakers appeared in small groups of two or three, though occasionally 20 to 50 at a time were reported.
-Some rode bicycles, even motorcycles, and a few carried bags of candy to toss to the appreciative crowd.
+Most streakers appeared in small groups of two or three, though occasionally twenty to fifty at a time were reported.
+Some rode bicycles – or motorcycles – and a few carried bags of candy to toss to the appreciative crowd.

 Above: Hundreds of spectators gather on Speedway, between the business school and Gregory Gym, to watch an upcoming “streak-in.”
 Below: Later the same evening, a streaker with cowboy hat and boots.
 Only in Austin.

 Those more daring streaked in daylight, some from the Main Building, along the West Mall, to Guadalupe Street, but more common was the post-lunch “One O’clock Streak” down the South Mall.
 Professors who taught in classrooms that faced the mall often had to wait a few minutes before the lecture began, as students were peering out of the windows instead of waiting in their seats.